 Consistency Is Even More Important in an Omnichannel World

 As more marketing moves online, the need for a clear and consistent message is increasing.

 This is the digital version of the multi-site messaging problem.
 Just as the Colorado business should communicate the same values to residents of Boulder and Colorado Springs, any company operating online should communicate the same values to Pinterest users and Instagram followers.

 “In an omnichannel world, you must stay on message,” writes OnMessage’s James O’Gara.
 If the people involved with your company’s brand aren’t working from the same playbook, your customers are going to have a fragmented and confusing customer journey.
-Remember: Customers can access your brand through multiple channels and see every message you put out.
+Remember: understanding customer journey mapping is an integral part of your business and customers can access your brand through multiple channels and see every message you put out.

 Customers take many different paths to your brand, writes B2B marketer Pam Didner.
 “Therefore, it’s important to deliver consistent messaging across channels that your company uses for outbound marketing efforts.”
 That doesn’t mean saying the same thing over and over again, however.
 It means adapting your core message to different formats and audiences.

 Alltopstartups founder Thomas Oppong also believes that consistent messaging across every channel is crucial if you want to develop a strong brand identity that connects you to your audience and builds a loyal following.
 “Your communications doesn’t have to look exactly the same, far from it, but you should strive for visual cohesion.
 That cannot be overemphasized.”